glennhenry/cs-notes/docs/software-engineering/06-behavioral-patterns/behavioral-patterns.md

 An example would be a vending machine that operates differently based on its current condition, such as if an item is selected or not.

-The vending machine operates as follows :
+The vending machine operates as follows:

-- When a user selects an item :
+- When a user selects an item:
   - If the item has not been selected yet, it is selected.
   - If the item has already been selected, no action is taken.
-- When a user dispenses an item :
+- When a user dispenses an item:
   - If no item has been selected yet, no action is taken.
   - If an item has already been selected, it is dispensed.